Panic in Germany's refugee centers amid coronavirus quarantine | DW | 10.04.2020

 In a shaky video shot two weeks ago at a Berlin refugee center during an altercation between refugees and police, a man can be seen shouting: "No, I'm not staying here."

-The incident happened after police had to accompany an ambulance transporting a COVID-19 patient as well as three contact people who were supposed to move in to the complex.
+The incident happened after police accompanied an ambulance transporting a COVID-19 patient, as well as three contact people, who were supposed to move in to the complex.

 In the end, the ambulance and the police left.
 But the refugees were told to stay inside.
 Some refused, angry because that they had already spent days in quarantine.
-Now they were scared that they would have to spend another two weeks locked up inside.
+Now they were scared that they would have to spend another two weeks locked up.

 Read more: Germany: More than 1,600 crimes 'targeted refugees'